alan-turing-institute/open-research-community-management/the-turing-way-core/README.md

 Our goal is to provide all the information that researchers and data scientists in academia, industry and the public sector need at the start of their projects to ensure that they are easy to reproduce at the end.
 The project lead is Kirstie Whitaker and Malvika Sharan is the co-lead investigator.

-The Turing Community Managers facilitate the integration of reproducible, interoperable and collaborative processes in technical as well as the social infrastructure of our research projects.
-We use *The Turing Way* as a primary resource for the Open Research Community Building team members to enable access, documentation and sharing of data science and research best practices across the Turing institute and beyond.
-You can find all useful links in the [quick links](./quick-links.md) document.

 ## Core Members of The Turing Way

 All community managers are onboarded as the core members of *The Turing Way*.
 This means that 5-10% (Full Time Equivalent) of their work should be invested in the development, maintenance and sustainability of *The Turing Way*.
 Some roles, responsibilities and engagement pathways have been described in the [roles for core members](./roles-of-core-members.md) document.
 Also, see the [Ways of Working](https://github.com/alan-turing-institute/the-turing-way/blob/main/ways_of_working.md) in *The Turing Way*.

+## How do we use The Turing Way in our work?

+The Turing Community Managers facilitate the integration of reproducible, interoperable and collaborative processes in technical as well as the social infrastructure of the institute's research projects.
+They use *The Turing Way* as a primary resource to enable access, documentation and sharing of data science and research best practices across the Turing institute and beyond.
+Please find all useful links in the [quick links](./quick-links.md) document.